App-vNext/Polly/docs/strategies/index.md

 Setting up the predicate can be accomplished in the following ways:

 - **Manually setting the predicate**: Directly configure the predicate.
 The advised approach involves using [switch expressions](https://learn.microsoft.com/dotnet/csharp/language-reference/operators/switch-expression) for maximum flexibility, and also allows the incorporation of asynchronous predicates.
-- **Employing `PredicateBuilder`**: The `PredicateBuilder` provides a more straightforward method to configure the predicates, akin to predicate setups in earlier Polly versions.
+- **Employing `PredicateBuilder`**: The `PredicateBuilder` class provides a more straight-forward method to configure the predicates, akin to predicate setups in earlier Polly versions.

 The examples below illustrate these: